awslabs/amazon-kinesis-client/README.md

 After you've downloaded the code from GitHub, you can build it using Maven.
 To disable GPG signing in the build, use this command: `mvn clean install -Dgpg.skip=true`

+## Release Notes
+### Release 1.1 (June 30, 2014)
+* **Checkpointing at a specific sequence number** &mdash; The IRecordProcessorCheckpointer interface now supports checkpointing at a sequence number specified by the record processor.
+* **Set region** &mdash; KinesisClientLibConfiguration now supports setting the region name to indicate the location of the Amazon Kinesis service.
+The Amazon DynamoDB table and Amazon CloudWatch metrics associated with your application will also use this region setting.

 [kinesis]: http://aws.amazon.com/kinesis
 [kinesis-forum]: http://developer.amazonwebservices.com/connect/forum.jspa?forumID=169
 [kinesis-client-library-issues]: https://github.com/awslabs/amazon-kinesis-client/issues